matbesancon/hugo-site/content/post/2017-10-19-tomate-cli.markdown

 date = 2017-10-19
 draft = true
-tags = ["golang", "phd", "productivity"] title = "Building a simple CLI Pomodoro in Golang" summary = """
+tags = ["golang", "phd", "productivity"] title = "Building a Pomodoro command line tool in Go - part I: motivation  " summary = """
-Motivations and iterations for a simple personal tool.
+Switching from data scientist to graduate student is not only a variation in tasks, but also in success criteria and workflow
 """
 math = false